jwang11/k8s_training/Controller机制介绍.md

 func (dc *DeploymentController) deleteReplicaSet(obj interface{}) {
 	rs, ok := obj.(*apps.ReplicaSet)

-	// When a delete is dropped, the relist will notice a pod in the store not
-	// in the list, leading to the insertion of a tombstone object which contains
-	// the deleted key/value.
-Note that this value might be stale.
-If the ReplicaSet
-	// changed labels the new deployment will not be woken up till the periodic resync. if !ok {
-		tombstone, ok := obj.(cache.DeletedFinalStateUnknown)
-		if !ok {
-			utilruntime.HandleError(fmt.Errorf("couldn't get object from tombstone %#v", obj)) return
-		}
-		rs, ok = tombstone.Obj.(*apps.ReplicaSet)
-		if !ok {
-			utilruntime.HandleError(fmt.Errorf("tombstone contained object that is not a ReplicaSet %#v", obj)) return
-		}
-	}

 	controllerRef := metav1.GetControllerOf(rs)
 	if controllerRef == nil {
 		// No controller should care about orphans being deleted.